Why The Fuel Economy Of Rotary Engines Is Bad?

 Rotary engines is not designed to be economical

-2. Seal Leakages
+2. Seal leakages

 The temperatures of each chamber of the engine house differ.
 This tends to be problematic when the diverse expansion coefficients of the materials lead to faulty sealing.
 Furthermore, a case of seal leakages occurs that results in leakages of combustion gas into the other chambers.
 Such wastage of gas directly means low fuel economy.

-3. Low Compression Ratio
+3. Low compression ratio

-Compression ratio is the overall ratio of the maximum and the smallest volume of the cylinder at any given point within the internal combustion engine.
+The compression ratio is the overall ratio of the maximum and the smallest volume of the cylinder at any given point within the internal combustion engine.
 The best compression ratio that has been recorded on a rotary engine is 11:1, which is not okay in terms of what modern engines can offer.
 The best compression ratio for a petrol engine is 10:1.

-4. Long Combustion Chamber
+4. Long combustion chamber

 The combustion chamber of a rotary engine is designed to be very long.
 This may work well to some extent, but the high surface area to volume ratio makes things tricky.
-You may ask, ”How may it affect the fuel consumption,” to which the answer lies in the extended cooling time of the fluids.
+You may ask, ”How may it affect fuel consumption,” to which the answer lies in the extended cooling time of the fluids.
 If the cooling is suffered, so is the overall fuel economy.

 The valves or camshafts are missing in a rotary engine.
 This problem with the rotary engines leads to the inability of meddling with the valve timings, i.e., the case of “no valve timing.”
-The port time can only be changed by machining the ports of altering the piston skirt.
+The port time can only be changed by machining the ports or altering the piston skirt.
 So, when the valves do not open and close at a synchronized timing, the engine performance deteriorates.
 In simple words, the rotary engine fuel economy turns out to be bad.

 Rotary engines and their working